p3go/jailbreak-detector/README.md

 ```

 Tested with success on a jailbroken iPad2, a legit iPad3, a rooted Nexus 5, and a legit Nexus 4.

-Let me know about bugs and cool stuff to add, and fell free to improve!
+Let me know about bugs and cool stuff to add, and feel free to improve!

 > website: http://www.babeuf.net

 > twitter: https://twitter.com/_baabeuf